tschannes/tschannes.github.com/_posts/2014-12-15-inhalte-fuer-ueberall.md

 > It's near impossible to know where you 'rank' on the search engine results page for any given term.

-Wichtiger sei auch für SEO, so zu sprechen, wie Kundinnen und Kunden suchen:
+Vielmehr fange SEO-Optimierung damit an, über das zu schreiben, was Kundinnen und Kunden suchen und so darüber zu sprechen, wie das Zielpublikum sucht:

 > Keywords: In reality they're simply the words your audience naturally uses when looking for your product, service, or information.

+> Publish content in the name of the people, not the name of the agency that happens to produce it.

 ### Responsive Web Design

-Modulare Inhalte sind der einzige Weg, wie Inhalte nicht nur auf einem Gerät Sinn machen, sondern auf jedem Gerät in der richtigen Priorisierung aufscheinen.
-Denn:
+Modulare Inhalte sind der einzige Weg, wie Inhalte nicht nur auf einem spezifischen Gerät Sinn machen, sondern auf jedem möglichen Gerät genau die Geschichte erzählen, die vorgesehen war.
+Klar muss sein:

 > Getting Responsive isn't just a design-and-dev Problem.
 It's a content problem.